-For his outstanding coaching efforts throughout his career at East Mississippi Community College, Stephens is a two-time recipient of the coveted American Community College Football Coaches Association Coach of the Year honor along with being named the 2014 Spalding NJCAA Football Coach of the Year.
-The five-time NJCAA Region 23 Coach of the Year honoree is also a two-time recipient of the Junior College National Coach of the Year as awarded by American Football Monthly magazine.
+For his outstanding coaching efforts throughout his career at East Mississippi Community College, Stephens has twice been selected the American Community College Football Coaches Association Coach of the Year and Spalding® NJCAA Football Coach of the Year.
+The six-time NJCAA Region 23 Coach of the Year honoree is also a two-time recipient of the Junior College National Coach of the Year as awarded by American Football Monthly magazine.
 In addition, Stephens received the George Sekul Award from the All-American Football Foundation in 2011.

 Stephens’ coaching success at East Mississippi goes hand in hand with the individual accomplishments that his players continue to achieve beyond the Scooba campus.
-While an average of 20-plus EMCC football players annually move on to compete at the university level, Stephens has coached a total of 23 NJCAA All-America players during his tenure, including seven All-America quarterbacks.
+While an average of nearly 25 EMCC football players annually move on to compete at the four-year level, Stephens has coached a total of 26 NJCAA All-Americans during his tenure, including seven All-America quarterbacks.
+In addition, 50 former EMCC players competed at the university level during the last year’s college football season.
 The Lions have also had five players selected in the NFL Draft under his guidance, including the Ole Miss tandem of defensive lineman D.J.
-Jones and quarterback Chad Kelly this past year.
+Jones and quarterback Chad Kelly during the 2017 NFL Draft.

-Likewise among the collegiate coaching ranks, as many as a dozen former EMCC assistant coaches under Stephens’ guidance are currently on FBS coaching staffs throughout the country, including three in the SEC and two in the Big Ten.
+Likewise among the collegiate coaching ranks, more than a dozen former EMCC assistant coaches under Stephens’ leadership are currently on FBS coaching staffs throughout the country, including three in the SEC and two in the Big Ten.